rusith/rusith.github.io/_posts/2019-08-14-building-a-website-on-s3.md

 ---

-Okay, now we are mostly done with our AWS setup, now we can go ahead and start setting up our development workflow.
+Okay, now we are mostly done with our AWS setup, now we can go ahead and start setting up our deployment workflow.
 I will keep this website simple with only 4 files,

 * error.html